The Curse of Competency: Why Being Good at Your Job Can Trap You

 You resent your partner for not noticing that the laundry needs to be done.
 You resent your team for not taking initiative.
 You resent your friends for only calling when they need something.

-But here is the hard clinical truth: **You have trained them to do this.**
+But here is the hard clinical truth: you have trained them to do this.

 When you constantly step in to fix, manage, and execute, you inadvertently disable the people around you.
 You create a system of learned helplessness.

-Maya was furious that her husband never planned their vacations.
+Amy was furious that her husband never planned their vacations.
 But when we dug deeper, she admitted that the one time he tried, she criticized his choice of hotel, took over the itinerary, and rebooked the flights to get a better layover.

 Her hyper-competence didn’t leave any room for his learning curve.

-Deep Dive: The Fear of Incompetence
+The Fear of Incompetence

 If the curse of competency is so exhausting, why is it so hard to stop?